CMC2022/cmc2022.github.io/submission.markdown

 The link to submit to CMC via easychair will be available shortly.

-For submission to ACMC 2022 please visit the ACMC 2022 website (link avalilable shortly).
+For submission to ACMC 2022 please visit [the ACMC 2022 website](https://aclab.dcs.upd.edu.ph/acmc).

 All submissions will be reviewed by at least three referees.
 To ensure inclusion of an accepted contribution into the (pre)proceedings volume, at least one of its authors must be registered to CMC 2022 or ACMC 2022.
 The pre-proceedings volume will be available during the conference.